erareshide/just-the-docs/docs/navigation-structure.md

 By default, all pages will appear as top level pages in the main nav unless a parent page is defined (see [Pages with Children](#pages-with-children)).

+Create new pages in the "docs" folder following the templates in the "\_layouts" folder.
+To create pages with children, create the folder for the children in the "docs" folder.
+In order for the pages to appear in the Navigation Menu in the left-hand sidebar, specify the nav_order as explained below.

 ---

 ## Ordering pages